-This beef bone broth recipe is flavourful, rich and so much easier to make at home thanks to the Instant Pot (pressure cooker).
+This beef bone broth recipe is flavorful, rich and so much easier to make at home thanks to the Instant Pot (pressure cooker).
 Learn how to make this amazing staple and use it to boost up your dishes!

 Jars and little frozen pucks of homemade bone broth or stock can be found in my freezer at all times.
-This “liquid gold” is one of my staples since it is a great way to add flavour and nutrition to so many dishes.
+This “liquid gold” is one of my staples since it is a great way to add flavor and nutrition to so many dishes.
 The Instant Pot makes it so easy and is the only way I will make it now – no more boxed broth for this girl!

 This delicious beef bone broth is made from roasted beef bones, vegetables and a few other simple ingredients.
-You simply throw it all in the Instant Pot, wave your magic wand (this step is optional but fun) and the result is a flavourful, gelatin-rich stock that tastes delicious in sauces, soups, stews and more!
+You simply throw it all in the Instant Pot, wave your magic wand (this step is optional but fun) and the result is a flavorful, gelatin-rich stock that tastes delicious in sauces, soups, stews and more!

 What Is Beef Bone Broth?

 Before we get into it, you might be wondering what the heck beef bone broth even is.
-Beef bone broth is a flavourful, nutrient rich liquid similar to beef stock.
+Beef bone broth is a flavorful, nutrient rich liquid similar to beef stock.
 It is made by simmering beef bones in water usually along with some veggies, aromatics and a touch of apple cider vinegar (helps to extract minerals and collagen from the bones and connective tissue).

 What’s the difference between beef broth, stock and bone broth?